 Long bonds are a natural hedge against a period of low or negative interest rates.
 But the public is shy of the inflation risk in bonds.
 To reassure the public, and support the central bank's program to encourage the holding of long bonds, the legislature should mandate a price stability objective for the central bank.
-The Treasury might help to supply long bonds if need be.
+And the Treasury might help to supply the public with long bonds if need be.

-4.2 Quantitative Policy
+5.2 Quantitative Policy